unclemike13/CYB333-Project/README.md

 "Website monitoring tool"

-The point of this project is to develop a python tool to monitor a website to ensure it is running as it should.
-This is accomplished through utilizing the server API to access it and perform it's monitoring tasks.
-If a interruption is found in the service then the tool will prompt a server restart to handle the interruption.
-This tool will ensure that the server for the website is always up and accesible.
+The point of this project is to develop a python tool to monitor a website on an Apache2 webserver to ensure it is running as it should.
+This is accomplished through utilizing python to access the website and perform it's monitoring task of checking the connection.
+If a request code is received that indicates an interruption in service, an email will be sent to the site administrator.
+This tool will ensure that the site administrator will always be aware if there is a loss in connectivity to the website.